Choumiko/Foreman/README.md

 ***
 Changelog
 ---
+1.1.1

+ - Hotkey to toggle the GUI only works after Blueprints are researched
+ - Allowed more characters in blueprints (Only . \ " and ' are removed)

 1.1.0

  - added button/hotkey to mirror blueprint/ active blueprint in a book (mirroring along the other axis is just mirroring and rotating by 180°)